reworkhow/JWAS-Docker/README.md

 # Docker images for JWAS and XSim on IJulia

+Two versions of jwas-docker images are available.
+The `latest` version contains Julia, Python, and R. The `mini` version (~990 Mb) contain minimum necessary tools to run JWAS.

 # Guide for General Users

-These docker image files were created by Hailin Su, Rohan Fernando and Hao Cheng.
+These docker image files were created by Hailin Su, Hao Cheng, and Rohan Fernando.

 Two version of docker files are available to build jwas-docker image.
 This docker file in `dockerfile-jwas-mini` built the image from ubuntu and the final size is ~990 Mb comparing to `dockerfile-jwas-large`.